-- Mauritius south Le Morne Brabant eco-hike to UNESCO site
+- Mauritius south Le Morne Brabant eco-hike to UNESCO site (top destination!)

-If you have any additional recommendations of places to visit in Mauritius south, please drop them in the comments or let us know!
+If you have any additional recommendations for places to visit in Mauritius South, please drop them in the comments or let us know!

 *I was a guest of #MyMauritius and iAmbassador when I was in Mauritius.
 All opinions are my own.